EllenBosMarcelMulder/Coherence-Act/README.md

 This repository publishes and safeguards research and legal frameworks of international relevance.

 The root always contains the current versions of the files.
-If a root file is changed or updated, the previous version will be moved to the folder OLDER VERSIONS OF THE ROOT MAP.
+If a root file is changed or updated, the previous version will be moved to the folder /archive/.

----8dbd80fce45b763bdce8536f544d2e75d77d3bc7958a8499228075571f3b0c86
+---fd7acd14ea1026efb1b493c05f30e7aafd358abe39be33d9182eeab75124737b